 These Guidelines and Instructions are valid for all international competitions.
-Because of the importance of these events, all the referees must be prepared to fulfil their duties in the best physical and psychological condition.
-It is very important that all the International Referees understand the significance and importance of their performance for modern volleyball.
+Because of the importance of these events, all the referees must be prepared to fulfil their duties in the best way, in terms of game and rules knowledge, physical and psychological condition.
+It is very important that all the International FIVB Referees, International and Candidates International Referees understand the significance and importance of their performance for modern volleyball.

-The FIVB Rules of the Game and Refereeing Commission (RGRC) appeals to all referees officiating in Volleyball events to study thoroughly the FIVB Official Volleyball Rules (2017-2020) as well as these Refereeing Guidelines and Instructions, to make our game livelier and to avoid interruptions.
-The FIVB and the RGRC are confident that all of the International Referees master and know to apply the Official Rules of the Game, therefore it is not necessary to go into details of the rules.
-The main goal of this document is to unify, as much as possible, the criteria of refereeing and give interpretation to some rules and their application in practice.
-The clear repetitions from the Rules have been eliminated.
+The FIVB Rules of the Game and Refereeing Commission (RG&RC) appeals to all referees officiating in Volleyball events to study thoroughly the FIVB Official Volleyball Rules (2022-2024), these Refereeing Guidelines & Instructions, the Casebook, and the materials on the FIVB Website, to make our game livelier and to avoid interruptions.
+The FIVB and the RG&RC are confident that all its Referees can master and know how to apply the Official Rules of the Game; therefore, it is not necessary to go into details of the rules.
+The main goal of this document is to unify, as much as possible, the criteria of refereeing and give interpretation to some rules, and their accurate application in practice.

-Although this document is prepared and addressed to the International Referees, all the referees in the different National Federations are invited to read and study its content.
-Moreover, the National and local referees are encouraged to discuss this document with the International Referees in their countries.
-If it is necessary to have a more deep clarification on the rules application or interpretation, any International referee can send to the FIVB (sportsevents.referee@fivb.org) a correspondence request with complete problem description and proposal for solution.
-All these cases will be analyzed and an official solution, if necessary, will be put down in official refereeing documents."
+Although this document is prepared and addressed to referees at international levels, the different referees in National Federations are invited to read and discuss this document with the International Referees in their countries.
+If it is necessary to have a deeper clarification on the rules application or interpretation, any International referee can send to the FIVB (volleyball.referee@fivb.com) a request with a description of the situation and proposals for its solution.
+All such cases will be analyzed and an official solution, if necessary, will be set out in official refereeing documents.